MFM Presents… Brief Recess

 It is, you know, articles about literally how America is headed towards fascism with no actual action items on what people can do, how they can get involved, things that they can do to flex their democratic muscles.

-What would you, where do you need me, an immigration attorney, right?
-Like, what would your advice be to to me, an immigration attorney, or to me, Melissa, who is a civically engaged Democrat?
+Where do you need me, an immigration attorney, right?
+Like, what would your advice be to me, an immigration attorney, or to

 attorneys that are working with immigration groups.
 We're talking about immigration advocates that are trying to visit these detention centers.

-I talk to faith leaders who are bringing in parishioners who are out communicating and working with families that are oftentimes even too scared to leave their home.
+I talked to faith leaders who are bringing in parishioners who are out communicating and working with families that are oftentimes even too scared to leave their home.

 And so I have found that in every community, there is a group or people that are actually doing this work, whether it's a local church, whether it's a local immigration organization, whether it's a group of